archana-rg/books-analysis/README.md

 6. Look at word clouds to see what are the common ones for a genre if any.
 7. Split the dataset into train and test.

 Note: To extract named entities need to keep summary text intact, hence no stemming or lemmatization is done in this initial analysis.
-A quick check was done as a trial and it did not result in high performance.
+A quick check was done with stemmed/lemmatized data and it did not result in higher performance.

 #### Remove NaN
 Removing NaN from `NewGenre` column